Recent Developments in the Death Penalty Overview

 It seems like the death penalty is always in the news for one reason or another.
 The laws change so rapidly, it is important to have the most accurate information about capital punishment possible.
-If you have been charged with a crime that carries the possibility of the death penalty, you'll want to speak to an experienced criminal defense lawyer right away.
-Start the process with a free initial case review at no obligation.
+If you have been charged with a crime that carries the possibility of the death penalty, or any amount of jail time, you'll want to speak to an experienced criminal defense lawyer right away.